firemark/pixelopolis/docs/articles/draw-objs/index.rst

 Draw Objs
 ==========

 3D Objects render on the image.
 Draw Objs can have textures and another draw objects (children).
-We have a two types of draw objects - containers and basic shapes.
+We have two types of draw objects - containers and basic shapes.

 .. toctree::
    :maxdepth: 2